kawaiipantsu/ip-blacklist-collection/README.md

 # Revamp !
 I want to ake some changes and re-do many fo the automated scripts that update this repo.
 Here is my todo list that i want to implement over the next period.
-- Propper GEO reliant info (it often fails and are not correct)
+- [ ] Propper GEO reliant info (it often fails and are not correct)
-- Propper AS Number information (it often fails and re not correct)
+- [x] Propper AS Number information (it often fails and re not correct)
-- Many scripts "deletes" all files before rebuilding them, leading to bad git history, only update what has changed in the future
+- [ ] Many scripts "deletes" all files before rebuilding them, leading to bad git history, only update what has changed in the future
-- Better automation / solution to fetch lists and parse them
+- [ ] Better automation / solution to fetch lists and parse them
-- Dont do TXT files but CSV in stead and add description/info as col 2 this will make it copatible with many lookup tables also
+- [ ] Dont do TXT files but CSV in stead and add description/info as col 2 this will make it copatible with many lookup tables also
+  - [x] ASN
+  - [ ] GEO
+  - [ ] Others
-- Perhaps also leave txt files for backwards compatability if anyone uses them directly
+- ~~Perhaps also leave txt files for backwards compatability if anyone uses them directly~~